ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ~~~

-## CONNECT-UDP with Delayed Timestamp Extension
+## CONNECT-UDP with Timestamp Extension

 In these examples, the client supports a CONNECT-UDP Timestamp Extension, which
 uses a different Datagram Format Type that carries a timestamp followed by the